-I set aside one day each week to work at Catching Lives, a homeless charity in Canterbury.
-Catching Lives do amazing work at caring, supporting and re-empowering some of the most disadvantaged and vulnerable within our society.
+I work at Catching Lives, a homeless charity in Canterbury.
+Catching Lives work tirelessly caring, supporting and re-empowering some of the most disadvantaged and vulnerable within our society.
 They have a wonderful vision “of a society where all are included and all, no matter how disadvantaged, can make a contribution.”

-As part of the literacy project I have been working with clients on each step of the story writing process right from the initial brainstorming of ideas, to then focusing in on a few ideas that most resonated with them.
-We have looked at characters, settings and possible plots before beginning the story boarding process.
-We are now taking these story boards into drafting our stories and also beginning to consider possible illustrations to accompany the text.
-We have recently visited locations for possible story settings to help with our descriptions and undertaken historical research for some of the potential characters.
-The photographs below give a flavour of this work.
+As part of the literacy project I worked with clients on each step of the story writing process from the initial brainstorming of ideas, to focusing on the ideas that resonated with them.
+We looked at characters, settings and possible plots before embarking on the story-boarding process.
+We took these story-boards into drafting our stories and planned illustrations to accompany the text.

 In October 2015, Catching Lives hosted three days of arts and literary events, showcasing and celebrating the talents of our wonderful homeless community.
 As part of this, I ran a creative writing workshop, together with my friends from the centre.
 We were incredibly excited to share the techniques we have used to develop our stories and to highlight how our written work and skills have developed.
-In June 2016 we are taking this workshop to a literary festival in France.
-Towards the end of 2016 we will be professionally publishing our written and illustrated work and can’t wait to share it with a wider audience!
+In June 2016 we took this workshop to a literary festival in France.
+In 2017 we professionally published our written and illustrated work and it is a pleasure to be able to share it with a wider audience.

 The following video further highlights the amazing impact the arts have had on clients attending Catching Lives.
 I even manage to sneak into the background of some of the shots!

 Get involved with Catching Lives